Performing Arts Grant Program

 Submission Requirements

 All applicants must adhere to the procedures specified in these guidelines and in the Performing Arts Grant Application.
 Incomplete applications will not be considered.
 No exceptions.
-It is the responsibility of the applicant to ensure that the application form and the required attachments are complete.
-All applications deemed complete by staff will be forwarded to the Peer Review Panel for consideration.
-City staff is not obligated to contact applicants for missing information and applications deemed incomplete will be disqualified.
+It is the responsibility of the applicant to ensure that the application form and required attachments are complete.
+All applications will be compiled by staff to confirm that they are complete.
+All complete applications will be forwarded to a peer review panel of independent individuals with expertise in performing arts and non-profit grants.
+City staff is not obligated to contact applicants for missing information and incomplete applications will be disqualified.

 All other application support materials, including venue letter of intent, project budget, funder report, non-profit documents, artistic samples, and collateral materials, must be uploaded and submitted by the deadline.